Latent Guard: a Safety Framework for Text-to-image Generation: Introduction

 \methodname is inspired by traditional blacklist-based approaches, but operates in a latent space to gain the aforementioned benefits.
 To achieve this, we use contrastive learning to learn a joint embedding for words included in a blacklist and entire sentences, benefiting from data specifically crafted for the task.
 Doing so, \methodname allows for test time modifications of the blacklist, without retraining needs.
-Our contributions can be summarized as:\looseness=-1 \begin{enumerate}[noitemsep,topsep=0pt,parsep=0pt] \item We introduce the \methodname framework, a safety-oriented mechanism for T2I generators based on latent space analysis; \item We propose the first system based on content identification in latent text embeddings, that can be adapted at test time; \item We thoroughly evaluate and analyze our method in different scenarios. \end{enumerate} For reproducibility, all data, trained models, and the code will be released as open source at \url{https://github.com/rt219/LatentGuard}.
+Our contributions can be summarized as:\looseness=-1 \begin{enumerate}[noitemsep,topsep=0pt,parsep=0pt] \item We introduce the \methodname framework, a safety-oriented mechanism for T2I generators based on latent space analysis; \item We propose the first system based on content identification in latent text embeddings, that can be adapted at test time; \item We thoroughly evaluate and analyze our method in different scenarios. \end{enumerate}